XVERON911/Live_Instant_Replay/README.md

 1. **Download the latest ZIP** from the [Releases](https://github.com/your-username/LIR/releases) page
 2. **Extract** it anywhere on your PC
 3. **Run `LIR.exe`**
-4. Configure your buffer length and hotkeys
+4. Configure your buffer length and Hotkey
-5. Start your game and enjoy live replays!
+5. Just Press the Hotkey anytime to watch the last moments of your game.

 ---